About GVSU 2019

 The Meijer Campus was dedicated in August 1998 and offers evening, accelerated, hybrid, and online coursework to area students.

 The Detroit Center is home to university business in southeast Michigan and includes space for many activities, including those of the GVSU Charter Schools Office.

 The Stevenson Center within Muskegon Community College was constructed in 1995 offering the university new opportunities in the shoreline community.

 Grand Valley was established in 1995 as a charter member of the Northwestern Michigan College's University Center.

 250+ sustainability-related courses offered at Grand Valley

 One of the greenest universities in the nation, according to the Sierra Club

 Grand Valley's Sustainable Agriculture Project received the Innovative Project Award by the American Association of State Colleges and Universities.

 25 LEED-certified projects completed at Grand Valley

-Gold status and seventh in the nation for master's-level institutions, according to the Association for the Advancement of Sustainability in Higher Education
+Gold status for the seventh year in a row, according to the Association for the Advancement of Sustainability in Higher Education

 2.8 million pounds of paper towels, disposable dinnerware, napkins, and food waste composted by Grand Valley in fiscal year 2018.